kineticdata/peripherals-aws-s3/handlers/amazon_s3_file_upload_from_submission_v2/readme.md

 [Region]
   Id of the region the inteded S3 server is located in (can also be configured as an info value).

-[Space Slug]
-  Slug for the space the submission is in (can also be configured as an info value).

 [Bucket]
   Name of the bucket to upload to.

-[Path]
+[Upload Path]
   The path in the s3 bucket to upload the file to.

-[File Name]
-  Name that will be given to the file on upload (if not provided, will default to the default filename stored in Request CE).
+[Access Control]
+  The canned ACL to apply to the object.

+[Space Slug]
+  Slug for the space the submission is in (can also be configured as an info value).

 [Submission Id]
   Submission Id that the attachment is located on.